Triple J Hottest 100, 2014: CD release

 The Triple J Hottest 100 CD for 2014 is the twenty second edition of the series.
 The track list was revealed on Triple J's Facebook page on 2 February 2015; the double-CD was released on 27 February 2015.

-(The number in brackets is the song position in the Hottest 100.)

 Top 10 Albums of 2014

 A smaller poll of Triple J listeners' favourite albums of the year was held in December 2014.